tamram/azure-docs-sdk-java/docs-ref-services/cosmosdb.md

 ## Example

-Find matching documents in CosmosDB using a SQL-like query interface:
+Find matching documents in   using a SQL-like query interface:

 ```java
         List<Document> results = documentClient